privacy-scaling-explorations/nova-bench/README.md

 - Nova only counts the recursive proof part not the SNARK verify part (currently done with Spartan using IPA-PC, not a huge overhead)
 - For Nova at n=1000 we sometimes get segfault with wasm => run C++ prover prover (doesn't work on M1) or wee_alloc allocator (intermittent problems work)
 - For Nova, number of constraints per step is constant at ~44k for primary circuit and ~10k for secondary
+- Halo 2 with KZG is heavily optimized in many ways, so it isn't necessarily a fair comparison with naive Circom and current Nova implementation
+- Since Halo 2 is Plonkish and using look up tables, we need a lot fewer constraints